torvalds/linux/Documentation/networking/arcnet.rst

 the linux/drivers/net directory.

-You will know the driver is installed properly if you get some ARCnet messages when you reboot into the new Linux kernel.
+You will know the driver is installed properly if you get some ARCnet messages when you reboot into the new GNU/Linux kernel.

 There are four chipset options: